 "Who wants to learn something?"

-"So do I," said Adam as he walked to a podium to begin the sales pitch.
+"So do I," said Adam as he walked to a podium to begin the sales pitch because this was now a done deal.

-For the next thirty minutes, Adam talked in circles about learning and education and the importance it serves in a growing community and aware culture.
+For the next thirty minutes, Adam talked in circles about learning andeducation and the importance it serves in a growing community and aware culture.
 At no time did he imply the products he represented would aid in that quest nor did he use the proper name of any of the products.
 He was too busy cutting and pasting in inspirational quotes from a variety of sources, punctuating them with an exciting music soundtrack and kept the momentum moving at a high, frenetic level.
 By the time the pitch was finished, people literally rushed the stage and side booths for the chance to purchase the products but Adam never said these products would do anything for the amped-up audience member; he allowed the spectators to make those connections individually and he just remained on the sidelines, careful not to block the sight lines to the impressive and colorful stacks of computer-generated learning aids.
 Any transcript of his speech would should a speaker who did not promise or imply anything about the quality or effectiveness of the products he was or was not representing.
 In fact, as the scam grew strong financial momentum, transcripts were created and covert recordings were made of his pitch but it was obvious they didn't have a leg, legal or otherwise, to stand on as Adam never said anything which was not true.
-The problem was that while he said nothing damning or did nothing damning, the psychological lines he drew between his products and the passive belief within each listener to satisfy their internal wishes were straight and true.
+The problem was that while he said nothing damning or did nothing damning, the psychological lines he drew between his products and the passive belief within each listener to satisfy their internal wishes were straight and true and how he said his well-prepared lines made every woman wish they were with him and every man wish they were him.

 After the pitch, Adam sat in a small green room off the stage decompressing.
 Whether the message was vague and vacuous or insightful and inspiring, it did take a lot out of him to remain focused for the duration of the time on stage.
 As he slipped off his shoes and hung up his suit coat, there was a knock on the door.